How Would you Like to get Paid a few Thousand to lay Around and be fed?

 We had to stay in bed 1 hour after we were injected, have regular blood tests and a canular was put in our arms so they could draw blood every 2 hours on the second night.

 After the 3 night stay, I have had to go back every day for the first 3 days, then every second day and a few other visits.
-I then get a break, followed by that same process again.
+I then got a break, followed by that same process again.

 Once each section is completed, a payment is made within 10 days.

-Risks of clinical trials in Australia
+Risks of Clinical Trials in Australia

 Australia is one of the world leaders when it comes to medicine so the risks are considered to be lower.
 However, it doesn’t mean there are no risks.

 You are closely monitored for any side effects, but there have been cases of death overseas.

-How do you get involved?
+How do you get Involved?